FluentLenium/FluentLenium/README.markdown

 }
 ```

-Or if you have the [Fest-assert](https://github.com/alexruiz/fest-assert-2.x/wiki) module (just static import org.fest.assertions.fluentlenium.FluentLeniumAssertions.assertThat)
+Or if you have the [AssertJ](https://github.com/joel-costigliola/assertj-core) module (just static import org.fluentlenium.assertj.FluentLeniumAssertions.assertThat)

 ```java
 public void checkLoginFailed() {